Brad-BU/DB-Group-Project/README.md

 pip install flask-login \
 pip install email-validator

-# What we Did First
+# Changes We made to the data base
 After installing all packages above, we modfied the baseball database by running the following commands.